mialkin/docs/csharp/types/delegate.md

 The word **delegate**, depending on context, can mean one of two things:

-1. An instance of a delegate type
+1. An instance or a variable of a delegate type
 2. Delegate type

 Usually by saying "delegate" they mean the second thing — delegate type.